 - Scanning Memories – Lies, deliberate lies, and statistics

 - Increasing Awareness – From Sesame Street to Sweden

 Available in electronic format on all major booksellers, including:

-The Malleability of Memory is also part of the five-part Ideas Roadshow Collection, Conversations About Law, which is available in both paperback and electronic format.
+The Malleability of Memory is also part of the five-part Ideas Roadshow Collection, Conversations About Law, which is available in hardcover, paperback and electronic format.